Jack-Dane/odoo-wp-plugin/README.md

    set constant values that the form should fill in within Odoo.
 6. Submit the form and you should see the new object created in your odoo instance.

+**The UI has changed since this video was release but the concept is still the same**

 [Video Tutorial](https://www.youtube.com/watch?v=xhAvrEaBXAA)